AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

 - Airplay/Airdrop/Handoff/Continuity including iPhone as webcam (Requires natively supported Wi-Fi/BT card such as BCM94360NG)

 - AirplaytoMac/Sidecar/Universal Control (Requires natively supported Wi-Fi/BT card such as BCM94360NG)

 # Not Working

 - DRM in Safari/TV+ (Chrome browser will do)
 - Fingerprint sensor
 - Wake via built-in trackpad/keyboard

+# macOS

+macOS: Big Sur ~ Ventura (Tested to work but older macOS like Sierra should also be possible)

+  - macOS High Sierra - Catalina

+    - Set SecureBootModel -> Disabled
+    - UEFI -> APFS -> MinDate and MinVersion -> -1
+    - IGPU may require some spoofing in macOS High Sierra.
+Refer to [WhateverGreen Manual](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) for supported ig-platform-id

+  - macOS Big Sur ~ Ventura

+    - Works without making any changes to posted EFI.

+  - macOS Sonoma 14.4+

+    - To install or update to Sonoma 14.4+, SecureBootModel needs to disabled.
+    - For macOS Sonoma+, Broadcom Wi-Fi has to depend on OLCP patch to be functional.

 # OpenCore Config.plist